ncsa/ncsa_system_documentation/docs/source/index.rst

 .. warning::

    This page is just being built.
 Anything linked from this page *is* indeed official NCSA documentation for that system, but this page (the index) is just being created as of August 22, 2022.
-When this becomes more stable and points to all NCSA documentation, this notice will be removed.
+When this becomes more stable and points to all NCSA documentation, this notice will be deleted.

 NCSA Computer Systems Documentation
 -------------------------------------